What to do before applying for a car loan.

 Before you apply for a car loan, it’s important to know what sort of information your lender will be looking at when assessing your application.

 Get any relevant documentation together as soon as possible, such as payslips, bills and bank statements, to provide your lender with an overview of your financial situation.
 This will be required, so avoid any stress later on and start compiling these documents as early as you can.

 Step 3: The bells and whistles

 Finally, getting a car loan doesn’t end when the vehicle is sitting in your garage.
 There are a few other steps you’ll need to take to make sure everything runs smoothly.
 One of the most important is organising your insurance before you drive your car off the lot.
-By law, you’ll need a minimum of Compulsory Third Party (CTP) cover, but most lenders will also require you take a comprehensive car insurance policy which will offer better protection in the event of an accident or theft.
+By law, you’ll need a minimum of Compulsory Third Party (CTP) cover, but most lenders will also require you take a comprehensive car insurance policy which will offer better protection in the event of an accident.

 When looking at lenders, it’s a good idea to pick one that can offer insurance as well as a loan – such as Beyond Bank.
 This way, all of the information surrounding your new car is located in one place, and you won’t have to deal with multiple points of contact.

 For more information on securing the best car loan for you, contact Beyond Bank today.